HONEY - TX - BELGIAN SHEPHERD MALINOIS DOG FOR ADOPTION

 Physical Attributes

-Likes to Vocalize: Some Shedding Amount: Moderate Altered Yes -
+Likes to Vocalize: Quiet Shedding Amount: Moderate Altered Yes -

 Behavioral Characteristics

-OK with Kids: Yes OK with Dogs: Yes Energy Level: Moderate Activity Level: Moderately Active Exercise Needs: Low Fence Required: Any Type Obedience Training: Has Basic Training Owner Experience Required: Breed Other: - Yard Required
+OK with Kids: Yes OK with Dogs: Yes OK with Cats: No Energy Level: Moderate Activity Level: Moderately Active Exercise Needs: Low Fence Required: Any Type Obedience Training: Has Basic Training Owner Experience Required: Breed Other: - Yard Required

 - Leash Trained